How to Locate Your Sewer Line

 Knowing where your sewer cleanouts are can help you find the sewer line.
 But if all else fails, you could simply dig around in areas that have not already been eliminated as locations by your research.
 BUT before you do dig, you first need to call the state’s one-call system to find out where the gas lines are; a rented backhoe could rip through a gas line.
 Finally, you may very well need a local permit before you can begin digging.
 Otherwise, you could later be fined.

-Get an Expert’s Help
+Get An Expert’s Help

 If you have a sewage line that needs to be unclogged, if you are experiencing any plumbing problems around your home, do not hesitate to contact our office to schedule service with our expert plumbing technician team.
 At A-1 Sewer & Septic Service, Inc., it will cost you nothing extra for a Kansas City plumber to address a plumbing emergency on the weekend or in the evening.
-Get your no-obligation quote today!
+Get your quote today!